BeakerThe1st/syncs-hack-2024/server/structure.md

 GET api/users/userId
 - Get a particular user by userId

-POST api/chat
+POST api/match
-- Add a new "chat" between two users
+- Add a new "match" between two users